-- C1: Standard test configuration TOE within the test framework on the target Linux on x86 based hardware (hardware is identical to the hardware that is delivered to the final customer) - C2: Final configuration for delivery TOE within the final delivered terminal with x86 hardware and terminal software and embedded Linux OS.

-C1 is the standard configuration for all tests of the developer and the evaluator.
-C2 is the terminal in the final delivery state that is used for guidance testing and penetration testing of the evaluator.
+- C1: Standard test configuration TOE within the test framework on the target Linux on x86 based hardware (hardware is identical to the hardware that is delivered to the final customer). - C2: Final configuration for delivery TOE within the final delivered terminal with x86 hardware and terminal software and embedded Linux OS.
+(C2 is the terminal in the final delivery state that is used for guidance testing and penetration testing of the evaluator).